boneill02/ultrachip/README.md

-# CHIP-8 Virtual Machine and Toolkit
+# CHIP-8 Virtual Machine and Disassembler

 This is a virtual machine and disassembler for the CHIP-8 written in C, utilizing the SDL2 library for graphics.